Knaphill

-Knaphill is a village in Surrey, England, between Woking to the east and Aldershot to the west; to the south and north on the A322 – its western border – are Brookwood, and Bisley.
+Knaphill is a village in Surrey, England, between Woking to the east and Farnborough to the west; to the south and north on the A322 – its western border – are Brookwood, and Bisley.
 Some of the village is on a hill, hence its name.

 History

 The village name was first recorded in 1225 as La Cnappe.
 Since then there have been various spellings of the name including Nap Hill, Naphill and Knap Hill.

 In 958 A.D., the village was probably part of land granted to Westminster Abbey; there is clear ownership by 1278.
 The land passed to Henry VIII on the dissolution of the monasteries in the 1530s.

 The Basingstoke Canal was built to the south of Knaphill in 1794 and the railway line came in 1838.
 In 1859, a prison was built in Knaphill.
 This was later converted into army barracks.

 Today

 Knaphill has three schools: Knaphill Lower School, Knaphill Junior School and St John's Primary School.